- Police Department

 The Public Safety Information Act (PSIA) of 1997 establishes that all sexual predators, who committed their act on or after October 1, 1993, are now subject to mandatory community notification and registration requirements.
 Registration requirements were also broadened under the PSIA to include sex offenders who have been released from any sanction of the court or from the care, custody, and control of the Florida Department of Corrections on or after October 1, 1997.

-Sex offenders are defined in legislation by their conviction of certain enumerated sex offenses.
+Sex offenders are defined in the legislation by their conviction of certain enumerated sex offenses.
 While law enforcement is not mandated to notify the community on sex offenders, police chiefs and sheriffs may release criminal history information on sex offenders and notify the public of that information at their discretion.

 In the event of a Change of Address